Generic Name: tretinoin (TRE-ti-noyn), all-trans retinoic acid, ATRA

 Trade Name: Vesanoid®

-How is this drug used?
-Tretinoin is indicated for the induction of remission of promyelocytic leukemia that is characterized by a certain gene and has not responded to other standard treatments.
-Tretinoin is for the induction of remission only.
+How is Vesanoid used?
+Vesanoid is indicated for the induction of remission of promyelocytic leukemia that is characterized by a certain gene and has not responded to other standard treatments.
+Vesanoid is for the induction of remission only.

 What is the mechanism of action?
-Tretinoin belongs to a class of agents referred to as retinoids.
+Vesanoid belongs to a class of agents referred to as retinoids.
 Retinoids are related to vitamin A and play a part in controlling growth, maturation, and death of a cell.
-Tretinoin binds to specific retinoid receptors in a cancer cell and affects cellular growth and maturation.
+Vesanoid binds to specific retinoid receptors in a cancer cell and affects cellular growth and maturation.

-How is tretinoin given (administered)?
-Tretinoin is given in capsule form orally and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.
+How is Vesanoid given (administered)?
+Vesanoid is given in capsule form orally and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.
 It may also be in lotion form that is placed on the skin for treatment of acne or certain rashes.

-Women treated with tretinoin will also be tested for pregnancy prior to treatment and regularly during treatment as this drug is known to cause birth defects.
+Women treated with Vesanoid will also be tested for pregnancy prior to treatment and regularly during treatment as this drug is known to cause birth defects.

-What are the common (occur in 30% or more of patients) side effects of treatment with tretinoin?
+What are the common (occur in 30% or more of patients) side effects of treatment with Vesanoid?